1

 To thrive as a Disability Counselor, you need a background in counseling, psychology, or social work—often supported by a relevant bachelor’s or master’s degree and, in some cases, state licensure or certification.
 Familiarity with case management systems, assistive technologies, and legal frameworks such as ADA compliance is typically required.
 Exceptional communication, empathy, and problem-solving skills help counselors build trust and advocate effectively for clients.
 These competencies ensure that individuals with disabilities receive appropriate support, accommodations, and guidance for their personal and professional development.

-How to become a disability therapist?
+How to become a therapist for people with disabilities?

 What are some common challenges Disability Counselors face when supporting clients, and how can these challenges be addressed?